-All coffee and all bananas sold by Catering are Fairtrade.
+Most coffee and all bananas sold by Catering are Fairtrade.
 A wide variety of other Fairtrade products available in our catering outlets and Fairtrade wines are offered on our wine lists.

 We work with our nominated suppliers to continually improve the environmental impact of what we use.
 For example eggs used by Catering are free range and have been since September 2007.
 Because of this the University has been given a Good Egg Award by Compassion In World Farming.
 More eco-friendly disposables become available each year and if it is financially viable for us to change to these products we do so.
 We also specify eco-friendly criteria in our tenders – for example the packaging on sandwiches and it is due to pressure from buyers at Universities that a lot of improvements have been made.

 We aim to start offering more sustainable fish and have sought guidance from the Marine Stewardship Council on how we can best achieve this.
 We also continue to monitor other sustainability standards such as the feasibility of providing organic milk.

 Locally sourced produce is a complex issue.
 Much of what we sell or use in our kitchens is locally produced however it is not possible to label everything with this information as availability changes from day to day.

 Our fruit and vegetable suppliers source locally whenever possible (obviously some items are only grown abroad) and all fresh meat is British and has Farm Assured status.